rsyncOSX/rsyncuidocs/content/en/docs/advanced/urlcommands.md

 - use URL functions direct within RsyncUI
 - save an URL-link in e.g. Notepad

-#### RsyncUI widgets
+#### RsyncUI Widget

-Two widgets are embedded in RsyncUI:
+One widget is embedded in RsyncUI:

-- one for *estimating and synchronizing*
+- *estimating and synchronizing*
-- and the second for *verifying remote* repository

-Both widgets retrieve a saved URL link from storage.
-Within the Tasks view, there is a view for URLs.
-Within this view, you can save the required URLs.
+The widget retrieve a saved URL link from storage.
+Within the Tasks view, there is a view for URL.
+Within this view, you can save the required URL.
 The widgets display whether a validated URL is present.
 To enable the widgets on macOS, click on the date and time icon located in the upper right corner of your screen.
 Edit the widgets and select RsyncUI.
 Then, add the widgets.

-After enabling the widgets, a single click on the widget will launch RsyncUI and execute the corresponding action.
-To modify the URLs, update and save the new URLs.
+After enabling the widget, a single click on the widget will launch RsyncUI and execute the corresponding action.
+To modify the URL, update and save the new URL.

 #### Execute URL´s from within RsyncUI